A Perturbation Approach to Unconstrained Linear Bandits: Novel expected regret bounds for uBLO

 \subsection{Dynamic Regret in Expectation}

 To achieve dynamic regret guarantees, we now apply \Alg with a suitable OLO algorithm for unconstrained dynamic regret.
-The following results shows that the optimal $\sqrt{P_T}$ dependence can be obtained by leveraging the parameter-free dynamic regret algorithm of \citet{jacobsen2022parameter}.
-In fact, we provide a modest refinement of their result which removes $M=\max_t\norm{\cmp_t}$ completely from the main term in the bound, and showcases a refined measure of comparator variability: the \emph{linearithmic path-length}
+The following result shows that the optimal $\sqrt{P_T}$ dependence can be obtained by leveraging the parameter-free dynamic regret algorithm of \citet{jacobsen2022parameter}.
+We provide a modest refinement of their result which removes $M=\max_t\norm{\cmp_t}$ completely from the main term in the bound, and showcases a refined measure of comparator variability: the \emph{log-linear path-length}

 which is an adaptive refinement of the $P_T\Log{MT^3/\epsilon+1}$ dependence reported by \citet{jacobsen2022parameter}.
-This result is of independent interest and provided in \Cref{app:dynamic-base-olo}.
-Then applying \Alg with this dynamic regret algorithm leads to the following expected dynamic regret guarantee for uBLO.
+This result is of independent interest and is provided in \Cref{app:dynamic-base-olo}.
+Then applying \Alg with this dynamic regret algorithm leads to the expected dynamic regret guarantee for uBLO presented in \Cref{thm:expected-dynamic} below.

+Proof of the following theorem can be found in \Cref{app:expected-dynamic}.
+The closest result to ours is the recent work of \citet{rumi2026parameter}, which also achieves adaptivity to the comparator sequence without prior knowledge.
+However, their result scales with the \emph{switching number} $S_T= \sum_{t=2}^T\mathbb{I}\Set{\cmp_t\ne\cmp_\tmm}$, which is closely related to $P_T$ but is a weaker measure of variation, failing to account for the potentially heterogeneous magnitudes of the increments $\norm{\cmp_t-\cmp_\tmm}$.
+Our result is therefore the first to achieve $\sqrt{P_T}$ adaptivity to the genuine path-length $P_T$.
+Moreover, their result is restricted to the oblivious adversarial setting, whereas our results remain meaningful even against fully-adaptive comparator and loss sequences.

 \DisableVersion{ExpectedV2} \begin{ExpectedV2} \begin{restatable}{theorem}{ExpectedDynamic} For any sequence $\cmp_{1:T}=(\cmp_t)_{t=1}^T$ in $\R^d$, \Alg equipped with \Cref{alg:dynamic-meta-olo} tuned with $\epsilon/d$ guarantees